Gravitational waves in metric-affine bumblebee gravity: Gravitational radiation from a binary black hole

 \section{Gravitational radiation from a binary black hole}

 To illustrate the consequences of the Lorentz--violating propagation law, we consider gravitational radiation generated by a binary black hole system, as shown in Fig.~\ref{binary}.
 Two compact objects with masses $m_1$ and $m_2$ orbit in the $xy$ plane.
-The motion is described in the center-of-mass frame, where the positions of the bodies are measured relative to this point, with orbital radii $r_1$ and $r_2$.
+The motion is described in the center of mass frame, where the positions of the bodies are measured relative to this point, with orbital radii $r_1$ and $r_2$.